Kung Fu: The Next Generation: Plot

 The following day, Caine Sr. is giving a kung fu class and invites Johnny to do a demonstration.
 Johnny angrily attacks his father, who defeats him in front of all the students.
 That night, in an attempt to connect with his son, Caine Sr. takes him on a visit to a ghost town, where their ancestor Kwai Chang Caine (the main character from the original series) lived.
-They talk about how Kwai Chang arrived there, became the respected “wise man of the town”.
-When they are leaving, Johnny looks back and sees the ghostly figure of Kwai Chang at his house’s door.
+They talk about how Kwai Chang arrived there, became the respected "wise man of the town".
+When they are leaving, Johnny looks back and sees the ghostly figure of Kwai Chang at his house's door.
 However, as soon as they return home, Johnny phones Mic secretly and accepts to participate in the next robbery, except that this time he wants to be a partner instead of just getting a share of the earnings.

 The robbery happens to be the decoupling of a train wagon.
 To his dismay, Johnny finds out that they are stealing guns.
 The thieves escape unnoticed.
 When Johnny wakes up the next day, very late, his father announces he will be out for the day, helping someone.
-Johnny uses the opportunity to reunite with Mic and go to see the crime boss (Barto) for whom they work, to propose to him to become partners.
-At the warehouse where all stolen goods, the boss suspects Johnny is a traitor.
-They search him and find out that he carries a tape recorder.
+Johnny uses the opportunity to reunite with Mic and go to see the crime boss (Barto) for whom they work, to propose to him becoming partners.
+At the warehouse where all the stolen goods are stored, the boss suspects Johnny is a traitor.
+They search him and find out that he is carrying a tape recorder.
 The criminals are about to execute Johnny when Caine Sr. appears.
 A fight ensues, in which the Caines overcome the criminals.
-Afterward, while the police are taking everybody in custody, Caine Sr. welcomes Johnny in the “family business”, and Lt.
+Afterward, while the police are taking everybody in custody, Caine Sr. welcomes Johnny in the "family business", and Lt.
 Poole announces that the charges against Johnny will be reduced, and maybe dropped.